terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 TetraOpt uses the Ask and Tell pattern to send and receive information as objects to its objective and local optimization function.
 It also uses a communication channel to stream the information to and from the server.

 1. `Ask` - TetraOpt sends an Ask object to the objective and local optimization function
-2. `Tell` - The objective and local optimization function needs to respond witn a Tell object to send information back to TetraOpt
+2. `Tell` - The objective and local optimization function needs to respond with a Tell object to send information back to TetraOpt
 3. `Channel`- This is used to connect the functions running locally to TetraOpt running in the cloud.